How To Make Vape Juice UK

 Double-checking your levels and numbers is always advisable, however – just because it’s impossible to separate liquids once they’ve been put into the same bottle.

-Making the E-liquid
+Making Your Own E-liquid UK

 We’ve always liked starting with the nicotine base first – so that’s what we would recommend.
 Always remember to be careful while handling this, as it’s extremely strong – and don’t forget to wear gloves!